 Pennsylvania Civil Penalties

-When it comes to domestic violence in Pennsylvania, the law treats it as a hate crime.
-Although there isn’t a separate law specifically for domestic violence, the punishment and penalties for this crime are typically the same.
-If you find yourself served with a PFA (Protection From Abuse) order, it is crucial to seek the assistance of a reputable Washington PA PFA lawyer.
+Domestic violence in Pennsylvania is treated as a hate crime, even though there isn’t a separate law specifically for it.
+The punishment and penalties remain the same.
+If you receive a PFA (Protection From Abuse) order, seeking the help of a reputable Washington PA PFA lawyer is crucial.

-At Logue Law Group, we understand the significance of the civil penalties associated with PFA orders.
-To help you navigate through this taxing and stressful process, we have compiled all the essential information about the penalties you might face.
+At Logue Law Group, we understand the significance of civil penalties associated with PFA orders.
+We’ve compiled all the essential information about the penalties you might face to help you navigate this taxing and stressful process.

-Despite being classified as a civil matter, a PFA case should never be taken lightly.
-The defendant and plaintiff parties proceed with their case in a civil court, but this doesn’t diminish the gravity of the situation.
-If you or a loved one is facing a PFA order, it is imperative to seek the guidance of a skilled Washington PA criminal attorney.
+While a PFA case is classified as a civil matter, it should never be taken lightly.
+The defendant and plaintiff proceed with their case in a civil court, which doesn’t diminish the gravity of the situation.
+If you or a loved one is facing a PFA order, it’s imperative to seek the guidance of a skilled Washington PA criminal attorney.

 Pennsylvania Civil Penalties in PFA Orders